About

 • Wire rack

-In large bowl whisk together pumpkin, oil, sugar, applesauce and maple syrup.
-Then whisk in Greek yogurt, eggs and vanilla extract.
+Mix Wet Ingredients: In a large mixing bowl, whisk together pumpkin, oil, sugar, applesauce, and maple syrup.
+Then whisk in Greek yogurt, eggs, and vanilla extract.

-You can also use a hand mixer on low to medium speed, or paddle attachment with stand mixer – just scrape down the sides of the bowl as necessary to make sure you’re not leaving any ingredients on the bottom.
+You can also use a hand mixer on medium speed, or paddle attachment with an electric mixer on low speed – just scrape down the sides of the bowl as necessary to make sure you’re not leaving any ingredients on the bottom.

 two images side by side of pumpkin and wet ingredients in glass mixing bowl